mohrobati/wasm_walker/README.md

 <li>Dataset: We have utilized the WebAssembly (wasm) binaries compiled by <a href="https://github.com/sola-st/wasm-type-prediction">SnowWhite</a> to generate two path-based code representations.
 After processing the dataset using our pipeline, we have obtained a new dataset that we have used for training our models.
 This replication package includes both our new dataset and SnowWhite's dataset.</li>

 <li>Pipeline: Our pipeline has been designed to extract path sequences from Wasm binaries.
-It has been implemented using Rust and Python.</li>
+We implemented our pipeline using Rust and Python.</li>

 <li>Data cleaning: These scripts enable the splitting of the dataset into different variants and the creation of different input sequences.</li>